martinsparre/XSHPipelineManager/README.md

 Some scripts to run the X-shooter pipeline.
+See documentation in doc/PipelineManager_doc.pdf